Mikveh Israel: History

-For many decades (until the establishment of the Volcani Center and the Faculty of Agriculture in Rechovot) the school served as the research center for the country.
+For many decades (until the establishment of the Volcani Center and the Faculty of Agriculture in Rehovot) the school served as the research center for the country.
 Their teachers wrote the first study books about agriculture and served as field advisors.
 Most of the agricultural know-how of the first 50 years was collected and published by Mikve Israel.
 After finishing their studies, the thousands of graduates left Mikve Israel to start agricultural settlements of all kinds, villages and kibbutzim, moshavim, farms and agricultural schools; or serving in management positions; or continued their agricultural studies in institutions of higher learning and filling positions in research and development, the export branches, marketing and agricultural management.

 In 1938–1939, at the request of the Youth Aliyah, a section for religious youth was built to house the religious and traditional youngsters who fled western Europe just before the start of the Holocaust.

 Geography

 Mikve Israel is located on a strategic crosspoint on the road connecting Tel Aviv to Jerusalem.
-Part of the only green space in Tel Aviv District, it has been used as an organizing point for the convoys and up to the Gulf War.
+Part of the only green space in the Tel Aviv District, it has been used as an organizing point for the convoys and up to the Gulf War.

 Education

 The village has about 1,800 pupils from the age of 12 to the age of 18; 800 in the General section, 320 in the religious school, 380 in the French-Israeli college and high school.
-Around 280 students are boarders and the site also hosts four Montessori and holistic pedagogy kindergartens, and a Montessori elementary school.
+Around 280 students are boarders, and the site also hosts four Montessori and holistic pedagogy kindergartens, and a Montessori elementary school.

 In 2007 Mikve Israel and the Alliance Israélite Universelle inaugurated an experimental bilateral Israel-France high school, with half of its pupils studying for the French Baccalauréat and half for Israeli Bagrut.
 It is the Collège-Lycée franco-israélien Raymond Leven (בה"ס ישראלי-צרפתי ע"ש רמונד לאוון.
 It serves up to the final year of senior high school.